Sister Margaret Hansknecht, SDS had the heart of a missionary all along – she just didn’t know it 67 years ago when she professed her first vows.

 In 1980, Sr. Margaret went to the Holy Land to serve as principal of Greek Catholic School.
 The Arab-Christian school in Nazareth had enrollment of 1,200 students in grades K-12.
-Sr. Margaret looks back on that time saying, “I again had the great grace to not only experience another culture, but also to support the Christian minority in Israel.
+When Sr. Margaret reflected on that time, she said, “I again had the great grace to not only experience another culture, but also to support the Christian minority in Israel.”
 Amid a Hebrew state and Arab Muslims, Sr. Margaret saw it as an opportunity to promote peace and mutual respect in a much divided land.

-Sr. Margaret describes the profound effect her seven years serving in the Holy Land has had on her life. ”My time in Israel sparked many ‘oh!’ moments when, in the midst of daily life, I would realize anew that I was living in Nazareth.”
-Especially after attending daily Mass at the site of the Annunciation, Sr. Margaret says her prayer life and important life decisions have been deeply affected by the Virgin Mary’s words of The Angelus prayer, “Be it done to me according to your word.”
+Sr. Margaret described the profound effect her seven years serving in the Holy Land has had on her life. ”My time in Israel sparked many ‘oh!’ moments when, in the midst of daily life, I would realize anew that I was living in Nazareth.”
+Especially after attending daily Mass at the site of the Annunciation, Sr. Margaret said her prayer life and important life decisions were deeply affected by the Virgin Mary’s words of The Angelus prayer, “Be it done to me according to your word.”

 When Sr. Margaret came back to the U.S., she returned to teaching for a time, and served as accountant and treasurer for the North American Province.
 She also worked in bookkeeping and human resources at Milwaukee’s Urban Day School.
 She saw it as a true mission, noting that more than 90% of the students were deprived of basic resources.

-In retirement, Sr. Margaret has sought volunteer opportunities where she can use her gifts to help people in need.
+In retirement, Sr. Margaret sought volunteer opportunities where her gifts helped people in need.
 One volunteer ministry close to her heart was working in finance at Kathy’s House, a home-away-from-home for family members of hospitalized patients in Milwaukee.
 She made an impression on administrators there, so much so that they offered to pay her for her services.